allgebrist/algodyn/README.md

 # algodyn: Algorithmic Information Dynamics

-Algorithmic Information Dynamics (AID) is a field put forward by the Algorithmic Dynamics Lab of the Karolinska Institute.
-AID is at the intersection of computability, algorithmic information, dynamic systems and algebraic graph theory.
+Algorithmic Information Dynamics is work put forward by the [Algorithmic Dynamics Lab](https://www.algorithmicdynamics.net/) of the Karolinska Institute.
+AID is at the intersection of algorithmic information, dynamic systems, and network science.
 AID tackles some of the challenges of causation from a model-driven mechanistic perspective.
-It has applications to behavioural, evolutionary and molecular reprogramming.
+It has been applied to behavioural, evolutionary, and molecular reprogramming.
 This R package contains some relevant functions in the current AID literature.

 This extension is brought to you by the [Algorithmic Dynamics Lab](https://www.algorithmicdynamics.net/) and the [Algorithmic Nature Group](https://algorithmicnature.org/).